EnterpriseDB/hdfs_fdw/README.md

 Contributing
 ------------
-If you experince any bug create new [issue][6] and if you have fix for that create a pull request.
-Before submitting a bugfix or new feature, please read the [contributing guidlines][7].
+If you experience any bug create new [issue][6] and if you have fix for that create a pull request.
+Before submitting a bug-fix or new feature, please read the [contributing guidelines][7].

 Support
 -------
 This project will be modified to maintain compatibility with new PostgreSQL